Getting help

 Daily limits

 If you find this happening, the recommended solution is to increase your review limit, and work through the backlog before you add more new cards.
-If you're sure you want to add more new cards even though you have a backlog, you can enable the "new cards ignore review limit" option in the deck options.
+If you're sure you want to add more new cards even though you have a backlog, you can enable the "New cards ignore review limit" option in deck options.

 • Parent: 100